-The guidelines, procedures, and criteria detailed in this part supplement those contained in Part 77, Safe, Efficient Use, and Preservation of the Navigable Airspace, and address the following:
+The guidelines, procedures, and criteria detailed in this part supplement those contained in title 14 Code of Federal Regulations (14 CFR) part 77, Safe, Efficient Use, and Preservation of the Navigable Airspace.
+They provide clarification and guidance on how to process aeronautical studies conducted in accordance with part 77.